programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 {% include toc.html %}

 # Introduction
-This tutorial demonstrates how to implement and apply k-means clustering and DBSCAN in Python.
-K-means and DBSCAN are two popular clustering algorithms that can be used, among others, during the exploratory data analysis to discover (hidden) structures in your data by identifying groups with similar features (see Patel 2019 in the bibliography).
-We will implement the clustering algorithms with [scikit-learn](https://scikit-learn.org/stable/index.html), a widely applied and well-documented machine learning framework in Python.
+This tutorial demonstrates how to implement and apply [*k*-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) and [DBSCAN] in Python. *K*-means and DBSCAN are two popular clustering algorithms that can be used, in combination with others, during the exploratory data analysis to discover (hidden) structures in your data by identifying groups with similar features (see Patel 2019 in the bibliography).
+We will implement the clustering algorithms using [scikit-learn](https://scikit-learn.org/stable/index.html), a widely applied and well-documented machine learning framework in Python.
 Also, scikit-learn has a huge community and offers smooth implementations of various machine learning algorithms.
-Once you have understood how to implement k-means and DBSCAN with scikit-learn, you can easily use this knowledge to implement other machine learning algorithms with scikit-learn, too.
+Once you have understood how to implement *k*-means and DBSCAN with scikit-learn, you can easily use this knowledge to implement other machine learning algorithms with scikit-learn, too.

 This tutorial consists of two different case studies.
 The first case study clusters and analyzes an ancient authors dataset from *Brill's New Pauly*.
 The second case study focuses on clustering textual data, namely abstracts of all published articles in the journal [*Religion*](https://www.tandfonline.com/action/aboutThisJournal?show=editorialBoard&journalCode=rrel20) (Taylor & Francis).
-The two datasets have been selected to illustrate that clustering algorithms can handle different data types (including numerical and textual features) and potentially cover a broad range of potential research topics.
+These two datasets have been selected to illustrate how clustering algorithms can handle different data types (including numerical and textual features) and potentially be applied to a broad range of potential research topics.

-The following part will introduce both datasets.
+The following section will introduce both datasets.

-## First Case Study: Ancient Authors in Brill's New Pauly
+## First Case Study: Ancient Authors in *Brill's New Pauly*
-As an exemplary use case of k-means, we will analyze a dataset including information about 238 ancient authors from Greco-Roman antiquity.
-The data was taken from [*Brill's New Pauly's*](https://referenceworks.brillonline.com/browse/brill-s-new-pauly) (short DNP) [Supplement I Volume 2: Dictionary of Greek and Latin Authors and Texts](https://referenceworks.brillonline.com/browse/brill-s-new-pauly-supplements-i-2) from the official website. *Der Neue Pauly: Realenzyklopädie der Antike* (in English *Brill's New Pauly*) (1996–2002) is a well-known encyclopedia of the ancient world with contributions from established international scholars.
-The original German version of the DNP has been translated into English (starting in 2002).
+In this example, we will use *k*-means to analyze a dataset including information about 238 ancient authors from Greco-Roman antiquity.
+The data was taken from the official [*Brill's New Pauly*](https://referenceworks.brillonline.com/browse/brill-s-new-pauly) website, and originates from [Supplement I Volume 2: Dictionary of Greek and Latin Authors and Texts](https://referenceworks.brillonline.com/browse/brill-s-new-pauly-supplements-i-2). *Der Neue Pauly: Realenzyklopädie der Antike* (in English *Brill's New Pauly*) (1996–2002) is a well-known encyclopedia of the ancient world with contributions from established international scholars.
+The original German version has been translated into English since 2002.
+I will refer to the text using its German abbreviation (DNP) from here onwards.

-This tutorial demonstrates how k-means can help to cluster ancient authors into separate groups.
-The overall idea is that clustering algorithms either provide us with new insights into our data structure or falsify/verify hypotheses that we already had about the data.
-For instance, there might be groups of authors who are discussed at length but to whom limited manuscripts are attributed.
-On the contrary, other groups may include authors to whom many surviving manuscripts are ascribed but who only have short entries in the DNP.
-Another scenario could be that we may find groups of authors with many early editions but only a few modern ones.
-This would point to the fact that modern scholars still rely on older editions when reading these authors.
+This tutorial demonstrates how *k*-means can help to cluster ancient authors into separate groups.
+The overall idea is that clustering algorithms either provide us with new insights into our data structure, or falsify/verify existing hypotheses.
+For instance, there might be groups of authors who are discussed at length but to whom few manuscripts are attributed.
+Meanwhile, other groups may include authors to whom many surviving manuscripts are ascribed but who only have short entries in the DNP.
+Another scenario could be that we find groups of authors associated with many early editions but only a few modern ones.
+This would point to the fact that modern scholars continue to rely on older editions when reading these authors.
 In the context of this tutorial, we will leave it to the algorithms to highlight such promising clusters for us.

 The author data was collected from the official website using Python modules and libraries such as [requests](https://requests.readthedocs.io/en/master/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), and [pandas](https://pandas.pydata.org/).[^1] The data was then stored in a csv file named `DNP_ancient_authors.csv` (see also the [GitHub repository](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/clustering-with-scikit-learn-in-python)).

 A single observation (row) in the `DNP_ancient_authors.csv` dataset contains an author name as an index and observations of the following seven features (variables):

-* Word count of the entry in the DNP, used as a measure to evaluate the importance of the author (`word_count`).
+* Word count of the entry in the DNP, used as a measure to evaluate the importance of the author (`word_count`)
-* Number of modern translations (`modern_translations`).
+* Number of modern translations (`modern_translations`)
-* Number of known works (`known_works`).
+* Number of known works (`known_works`)
-* Number of existing manuscripts (`manuscripts`).
+* Number of existing manuscripts (`manuscripts`)
-* Number of early editions (`early_editions`).
+* Number of early editions (`early_editions`)
-* Number of early translations (`early_translations`).
+* Number of early translations (`early_translations`)
-* Number of modern editions (`modern_editions`).
+* Number of modern editions (`modern_editions`)
-* Number of commentaries (`commentaries`).
+* Number of commentaries (`commentaries`)

-Consequently, a single row in the dataset looks like this:
+So, a single row in the dataset looks like this:

 | authors | word_count | modern_translations | known_works | manuscripts | early_editions | early_translations | modern_editions | commentaries |
 |:-------|:--------:|:-------------:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|